ballerina-platform/module-ballerinax-rabbitmq/examples/rabbitmq-hub/README.md

 # Overview

+The purpose of this example is to demonstrate the usage of ballerina RabbbitMQ package in a production ready application.

-This is a websub hub implementation is based on message brokers.
-In this case we have used RabbitMQ message broker to implement the websubhub APIs.
+This is a websub hub implementation based on message brokers.
+In this case hub is backed by RabbitMQ message broker.
 Message brokers are a natural fit for the implementation of websub hubs as they serve a similar purpose.
-However, regardless of the APIs used to publish messages to the hub, websubhub APIs can be used to implement websub hubs which are fully compliant with the websub specification.

 # Implementation and Usage